sx4n18/reImplementation_of_Compression_MD/reImplementation_of_algorithm.md

 Now I shall keep finishing the implementation.

-Ok, it seems that after detailed roting, the layout is suffering from incredible routing congestion.
+Ok, it seems that after detailed routing, the layout is suffering from incredible routing congestion.

 ![The detailed routing shows that this routing congestion problem is very strong](./img/loads_of_routing_drv_after_detailed_routing.png)